 Ronald Reagan Presidential Library

 The Ronald Reagan Presidential Library in Simi Valley, California is the presidential library and final resting place for the nation’s 40th president, Ronald Wilson Reagan.
-The facility was designed by Hugh Stubbins and Associates in 1989.
+The facility was designed by Hugh Stubbins and Associates and construction on the library started in 1988.
+The facility was finished on November 4th, 1991.
 The library is located about 40 miles south of Los Angeles and approximately 15 miles west of Chatsworth.
 The Reagan Library is the largest of all of the federally operated presidential libraries.

 Backstory and Context

 Ronald Wilson Reagan was born on February 6, 1911 and lived in Tampico, Illinois.
 Reagan spent most of his life after college in the entertainment industry becoming an actor and even became a member of the Board of Directors of the Screen Actors Guild serving as their president from 1947-1952 and again from 1959-1960.
 He also served in the military enlisting in the Army Enlisted Reserve and became a second lieutenant in the Officers’ Reserve Corps of the Calvary.
 Reagan switched over to politics starting out as a Hollywood Democrat idolizing Franklin D. Roosevelt before he switched over to the Republican Party in the 1950s.
 From there, he became a two-term Governor of California serving from 1967-1975.
 He made a bid for the Republican Nomination against President Gerald Ford in 1976, but narrowly loss as the convention approached.
 Reagan tried again in 1980 winning his party’s nomination and defeating President Jimmy Carter in a massive landslide becoming the 40th President of the United States.
 He would then defeat Walter Mondale in 1984 winning re-election.